-The Private Water Supplies (England) Regulation 2016 allows us to recover the costs associated with providing particular services to private supply owners/operators in discharging their duties under the Regulations.
+The Private Water Supplies (England) (amendment) Regulation 2018 allows us to recover the costs associated with providing particular services to private supply owners/operators in discharging their duties under the Regulations.
 These duties include undertaking risk assessments, investigations, and obtaining and analysing samples.
-Schedule 5 of the Regulations outlines these services and the maximum fees which can be applied.
-In addition, to the specified maximum, the charges made by us can only reflect the reasonable cost of providing the service.
+We will charge a fee, payable on invoice, for the activities in the following for the reasonable cost of providing the service.

 More information can also be found from these organisations.

 Freedom of Information – Private Water Supply enquires/complaints